mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

             [step](https://cloud.google.com/vertex-ai/docs/pipelines/configure-project#storage).
         *   A Reasoning Engine resource name/ID that can setup following this [tutorial](https://google.github.io/adk-docs/deploy/agent-engine/).
+        *   If you do not have a Google Cloud project and you want to try the VertexAiSessionService for free, see how to [try Session and Memory for free.](express-mode.md)
     *   **Best for:** Scalable production applications deployed on Google Cloud, especially when integrating with other Vertex AI features.